mmrmagno/seanime-docker/README.md

 # 🌊 Seanime Docker Image

-A lightweight, all-in-one Docker image for the latest [Seanime](https://seanime.rahim.app/) anime streaming app — bundled with `qBittorrent-nox` and ready to use out of the box.
+A lightweight, all-in-one Docker image for the latest [Seanime](https://seanime.rahim.app/) anime streaming app, bundled with `qBittorrent-nox` and ready to use out of the box.

 ## 🐳 Features